 When is the nomination period?

 It stretches over three Sundays (October 15, 22 and 29).
-There will be small blue nomination ballots on those days.
+There are small blue nomination ballots on those days.
 They are to be returned in person to elder Colin Leonard.

 Who is eligible to be nominated?